How to Hire a Great QA Engineer

 - Data error and optimization testing issues, such as data integrity and referential integrity (RI), key violations, deadlocks, data corruption, data loss and data breach, and connection issues as well as relational database normalization (which is a central issue regarding RDBMS performance, stability and scalability)

-- Data schema and coding concepts such as tables, fields, records(rows), indexes, foreign keys (FKs), and SQL data types, and stored procedures, triggers, functions, views, and FK cascade update/delete
+- Data schema and coding concepts such as tables, fields, records(rows), indexes, foreign keys (FKs), constraints, and SQL data types, and stored procedures, triggers, functions, views, and FK cascade update/delete

 - Advanced concepts like business intelligence (BI), extraction transformation and loading (ETL), data warehouse and data mart, OLAP and CUBE, and proprietary SQL languages like PL/SQL (Oracle), T-SQL (Microsoft), and UnQL variants for NoSQL databases